VenithNET/Dragon-Linux/content/blog/2025/03/21-progress-report-6-14.md

 +++
 date = "2025-03-21T09:00:00+10:00"
 draft = false
-title = "Progress Report: Linux 6.14"
-slug = "progress-report-6-14"
+title = "Progress Report: Linux [KERNEL VER]" slug = "progress-report-6-14" author = "Matthew Pitsicalis"
-author = "James Calligeros"
 +++
+WIP - REDO
 As March draws to a close and Linux 6.14 nears release, now is a good time to provide you all with our first major progress update since [taking the lead on the project](https://asahilinux.org/2025/02/passing-the-torch/).
 Going forward,